[ OSELAB ]

 Abstract

 We investigated whether autonomous agents could identify concealed relationships between ostensibly independent entities within Australian corporate networks.
-Deploying 472 specialized agents across ASIC registries, shareholder records, director identification databases, and ASX disclosures, we applied probabilistic entity resolution to correlate name variations across ABN/ACN records.
+Deploying 50+ specialised agents across ASIC registries, shareholder records, director identification databases, and ASX disclosures, we applied probabilistic entity resolution to correlate name variations across ABN/ACN records.

 Approach

-• 472 specialized agents deployed across regulatory databases
+• 50+ specialised agents deployed across regulatory databases

 • Probabilistic entity resolution across ASIC registries